BrandenPavon/BlackScholes/README.md

     Black Scholes Option Pricing Project

-    This project visualizes the Black Scholes Option Pricing formula with Heatmaps and allows users to customize their input to the formula.
-Users can see the visualization through a command line prompt.
+    This project implements the Black Scholes Option Pricing formula and allows users to customize their input to the formula.
+Users can see the output through a command line prompt.

 <!-- GETTING STARTED -->
 ## Getting Started